hello-robot/stretch_deep_perception_models/README.md

 ## Overview

-*stretch_deep_perception_models* provides open deep learning models from third parties for use with the Stretch RE1 mobile manipulator from Hello Robot Inc.
+*stretch_deep_perception_models* provides open deep learning models from third parties for use with the Stretch mobile manipulators from Hello Robot Inc.

 This repository should be located under ~/stretch_user/ on the robot.